- HR guide

 3.2 Recruiting and filling the vacant

 If nobody inside the company is able to take over the tasks of the departing employee in the long term, no time should be wasted.
 The vacant position must be immediately announced on job portals.
 Ideally, the departing employee should take part in drafting the job description, because no one knows the responsibilities and duties of the job better than them.
-This step of offboarding serves a bridge for offboarding and onboarding processes.
+This step of offboarding serves a bridge for the offboarding and onboarding process.

-Employee offboarding: recovery of assets and deletion of personal data
+4. Employee offboarding: recovery of assets and deletion of personal data

 Before employees leave the company, make sure that you get your company inventory back, so it can be passed on to the successor or other employee.
 Also logins, email addresses and access cards should be revoked, reassigned or passed on.